moloney/dcmstack/doc/Python_Tutorial.rst

 private health information.
 This filtering can be controlled with the *meta_filter* parameter to the *DicomStack* constructor.

-**IT IS YOUR RESPONSABILITY TO KNOW IF THERE IS PRIVATE HEALTH INFORMATION IN THE RESULTING FILE AND TREAT SUCH FILES APPROPRIATELY.**
+**IT IS YOUR RESPONSIBILITY TO KNOW IF THERE IS PRIVATE HEALTH INFORMATION IN THE RESULTING FILE AND TREAT SUCH FILES APPROPRIATELY.**

 Creating NiftiWrapper Objects